SteGriff/upblog/README.md

 Write a `test.md` file or use this README (rename it `test.md`).
 Upload it to your `posts/` directory as configured in `config.php`.
 Now, in the browser, go to `your-site.com/blog/test`, except replace `your-site.com` with your domain name and `blog/` with whatever you put in `config.php:BLOG_ROOT` of course!

-## Master Template
+## Templates

-**Upblog** is designed to use just one master template; `master.php`.
-A simple template is provided.
-You can mess around with this as much as you want to, but it must echo the `$UPBLOG` variable:
+**Upblog** looks in `~/templates` and if it finds a template matching the name of the page (e.g. 'index.php' for 'index.md') then it will use that.
+Otherwise it uses the `master.php` file in the templates directory.

+You can configure the location of the templates directory in `config.php`

+A template can make use of the following variables to output post content and metadata:

 	<?=$UPBLOG?> //Render the post
-	//N.b. this is the shortest echo syntax, but you can do it any other way.
+	//N.b. this is the shortest PHP echo syntax, but you can do it any other way.

 Other, optional master variables:

 	<?=$TITLE?> //Put it in the page <title> if you feel like it
+	<?=nav(6)?> //Output an <ul> of nav items.
+Optional limit as parameter.
+	<?=summaries(10)?> //Output the summaries of recent posts.
+Optional limit.

 ## How it works